Mary McAleese – President of Ireland 1997-2011

 Matt Cooper is an Irish journalist, author, television presenter, and radio presenter of The Last Word on Today FM.

-“I am deeply honoured that Tony has asked me to assist in his incredible efforts to make life better for sick Irish children … and indeed for their parents.
-Anyone who has met Tony will have been more than impressed by both his compassion and his passion.
-He has been selfless in his work and anything that I can do to help him is a privilege.
-But far more important is what he is achieving, both in his plans for Liam’s Lodge, the respite centre and hospice, and the BUMBLEance, the wonderful custom built ambulance that offers some much needed comfort to very sick children.
+“I am deeply honoured that BUMBLEance asked me to assist in their incredible efforts to make life better for sick Irish children … and indeed for their parents.
+Anyone who is aware of BUMBLEance will have been more than impressed by both their compassion and their passion.
+BUMBLEance haave been selfless in their work and anything that I can do to help them is a privilege.
+But far more important is what they are achieving, both in his plans for Liam’s Lodge, the respite centre and hospice, and the BUMBLEance, the wonderful custom built ambulance that offers some much needed comfort to very sick children.
 Whatever we can do, we should.”

 Gerry Duffy is an accomplished motivational speaker and writer.
 His accomplishments include running 32 marathons in 32 days, and winning the 2011 UK DECA Enduroman Iron distance triathlon, an event dubbed The toughest ten-day endurance challenge in the world.
 Gerry firmly believes that human beings can do far more than we give ourselves credit for and is keen on leading by example.

 Willie “Big Bang” Casey is an Irish professional boxer from Co.
 Limerick.
 He won the Prizefighter series in May 2010 in the super bantamweight division, defeating Mark Moran, Josh Wale and Paul McElhinney.
 Willie has been raising awareness for Battens Disease since 2010.
 He was named Boxer of the Year at the Irish National Boxing Awards in 2011.